alhsu/AmpliVar/README.md

 known genotypes for the targeted regions needs to be provided.

 **Authors:**
+Graham Taylor :older_man:,
-Graham Taylor, Arthur Hsu and Olga Kondrashova.
+Arthur Hsu :man: and
+Olga Kondrashova :girl:.
 *Department of Pathology, The University of Melbourne.*

 ## 2. Requirements